Skip to content

 Allocation scheme

-At DPA, we calculate the distribution among producers of quantities of end-of-life electronics and batteries to be collected at the recycling centres.
-The geographical distribution is based on producers’ market shares and the mandatory take-back obligation.
+At DPA, we calculate the allocation among producers of quantities of end-of-life electronics and batteries to be collected at the recycling centres.
+The geographical assignment is based on producers’ market shares and their mandatory take-back obligation.

 Danmarkskort